vladimiry/ElectronMail/README.md

 The download page with Linux/OSX/Windows installation packages is [here](https://github.com/vladimiry/ElectronMail/releases).

+The way of verifying that the installation packages attached to the [releases](https://github.com/vladimiry/ElectronMail/releases) have been assembled from the source code [is being provided](https://github.com/vladimiry/ElectronMail/issues/183).

 `Pacman` and `Snap` packages are also available for installing from the following repositories (both repositories are being maintained by [@joshirio](https://github.com/joshirio)):

 [![Get it from the AUR](images/aurlogo.png)](https://aur.archlinux.org/packages/electronmail-bin)